-Today, the Social Security Administration announced a modest 1.6% cost-of-living adjustment (COLA) for 2020.
+Today, the Social Security Administration announced a 5.9% cost-of-living adjustment (COLA) for 2022.

 Premiums for Medicare Part B are automatically deducted from the checks of many Social Security recipients.
-Medicare premiums are expected to rise $8.80 a month.
-This will offset the increase which is meant to offset consumer price increases and doesn't take health care into account.
+Medicare Part B premiums have not yet been announced for 2022, but are expected to rise.
+This will offset the increase which is meant to offset consumer price increases but doesn't take health care expenses into account.

-Increases will go into effect on the first check in January of 2020.
+Increases will go into effect on December 31, 2021, and will be seen by SSDI recipients on the first check of January of 2022.